 As shown in Figure 9-13, an entity is usually composed of multiple attributes.
-For example, Order can be modeled as an entity with an identity and composed internally of a set of attributes such as OrderId, OrderDate, OrderItems, etc. But the address, which is simply a complex value composed of country, street, city, etc. must be modeled and treated as a value object.
+For example, the Order entity can be modeled as an entity with an identity and composed internally of a set of attributes such as OrderId, OrderDate, OrderItems, etc. But the address, which is simply a complex-value composed of country, street, city, etc. and has no identity in this domain, must be modeled and treated as a value object.